ARM-software/lisa/doc/source/installation.rst

 (Optional) Post Installation
 ============================

-Some WA extensions have additional dependencies that need to be statisfied before they can be used.
+Some WA plugins have additional dependencies that need to be statisfied before they can be used.
 Not all of these can be provided with WA and so will need to be supplied by the user.
 They should be placed into ``~/.workload_uatomation/dependencies/<extenion name>`` so that WA can find